fixxit/MoknJ/README.md

 ## Low level break down (Also high level but more detaaail hah!) ##
 ### Template ###
 Templates represent components in the platform.
-Templates are hold the component design.
-Template config contain the field names and field types which are linked.
+Templates define the fields and field behavior.
 Templates are linked to menu (pages).
 See menu for more information.

 * Template consists out of multiple fields, which can be saved.
 (Showed in red box of screen shot)
 * Name of field to be displayed on the page.
 (Shown in green box of screen shot)